Trump Inauguration: D.C. National Guard Commander To Be Removed From Post In Middle Of Event

 The news that the head of the D.C.
 National Guard will be removed in the middle of the Trump inauguration is particularly perplexing considering the massive organized protests expected to descend on the city over inauguration weekend.
 Experts are predicting hundreds of thousands of protesters to show up in D.C. on or around January 20, perhaps as many as 750,000.
 Not to mention counter protesters and the tens of thousands showing up simply to revel in the festivities.

-With one groups of anti-Trump protesters, DisruptJ20, vowing to “paralyze” the city, security experts from dozens of agencies have been working in tangent to ensure that the inauguration remains safe for all.
+With one group of anti-Trump protesters, DisruptJ20, vowing to “paralyze the city,” security experts from dozens of agencies have been working in tangent to ensure that the inauguration remains safe for all.
 The totality of the security detail is being overseen by the Secret Service, but leaving thousands of National Guard troops minus their commanding officer directly in the middle of the Trump inauguration has many scratching their heads.

 “We’re planning a series of massive, direct actions that will shut down the inauguration ceremonies and any related celebrations.
 We’re also planning to paralyze the city.”